jupyterhub/the-littlest-jupyterhub/docs/howto/providers/azure.rst

 Deleting or stopping your virtual machine
 ===========================================

-After you have finished using your LTJH you might wanto to either Stop or completely delete the Virtual Machine to avoid incurring in subsequent costs.
+After you have finished using your TLJH you might wanto to either Stop or completely delete the Virtual Machine to avoid incurring in subsequent costs.
 The difference between these two approaches is that **Stop** will keep the VM resources but will effectively stop any compute / runtime activities.
 If you choose to delete the VM then all the resources associated with it will be wiped out.